News» Go to news main

 There was a wave of panic-buying early on, of course; toilet paper, hand sanitizer, and flour were significantly harder to come by when people began to worry about running out of essential items.
 When it was clear retailers were able to restock the items, those fears subsided and made way for a more calculated approach to grocery shopping.

-When asked about their intentions post-pandemic, 47 per cent of respondents reported a desire to do more cooking at home — perhaps an effect of lockdowns idling local restaurant industries.
+When asked about their intentions post-pandemic, 47 % of respondents reported a desire to do more cooking at home — perhaps an effect of lockdowns idling local restaurant industries.
 Those still itching for a professionally prepared meal turned to food delivery apps like Uber Eats, which have become somewhat of a lifeline for the food service industry this year.
 The apps have gained popularity during the pandemic and The Agri-Food Analytics Lab predicts that they’ll generate over $2.5 billion in revenue by the end of the year, doubling the total of their Canadian sales in 2019.

 The survey also indicates a growing consumer interest in buying food online post-COVID.
 This, according to Dr. Charlebois, highlights one of the most notable changes in Canada’s food supply system since the pandemic started.
 Large grocery chains, farmer’s markets and smaller food retailers have been turning to e-commerce opportunities to keep sales up during lockdown.